Consensys/quorum/docs/Privacy/Tessera/Configuration/Configuration Overview.md

 <span style="white-space:nowrap">`symmetricCipher`</span>|<span style="white-space:nowrap">`AES/GCM/NoPadding`</span>|The symmetric cipher to use for encrypting data (GCM IS MANDATORY as an initialisation vector is supplied during encryption).
 <span style="white-space:nowrap">`nonceLength`</span>|`24`|The nonce length (used as the initialization vector - IV - for symmetric encryption).
 <span style="white-space:nowrap">`sharedKeyLength`</span>|`32`|The key length used for symmetric encryption (keep in mind the key derivation operation always produces 32 byte keys - so the encryption algorithm must support it).

+If `type` is set to `CUSTOM`, it provides support for external encryptor implementation to integrate with Tessera.
+Our pilot third party integration is with **Unbound Tech's "Unbound Key Control" (UKC)** implementation.
+For more information refer to [UKC site](https://github.com/unbound-tech/encryption-ub)

 ---